-In three of the four quarters we analyzed, Cambium Networks’ market share decreased across both count of AP and count of subscribers—the only outlier being 2020 Q1.
+In three of the four quarters we analyzed, Cambium’s market share decreased across both count of AP and count of subscribers—the only outlier being 2020 Q1.

 Access Point Comparison: Ubiquiti AP Market Share

-When considering Ubiquiti’s market share by counting the number of its APs in use, Ubiquiti has managed to increase its market share significantly.
+When considering Ubiquiti’s market share by counting the number of its APs in use, their market share has increased.
 Ubiquiti saw growth from 2019 Q1 to 2020 Q1.
-Moreover, even with a slight decline in 2020 Q3, Ubiquiti’s market share has increased overall by 5.4%.
+Even with a slight decline in 2020 Q3, Ubiquiti’s market share has increased overall by 5.4%.